 Florida Gov. Ron DeSantis (R) signed a bill June 14 that requires all public schools in the state to sponsor a one-minute for prayer or meditation.

-Florida already had a law allowing for such moments, but the new law makes them mandatory.
+Florida law previously allowed schools to offer a moment for prayer or meditation.
+The new law deletes that language and requires schools to offer a moment of silence.
 DeSantis signed the bill at an orthodox synagogue in the city of Surfside, during a ceremony which the Associated Press (AP) described as having the “air of a campaign event.”

 The AP reported that Rabbi Sholom Lipskar of Shul of Bal Harbour introduced DeSantis as a “great governor and future world leader.”
 DeSantis is running for reelection next year, and there has been speculation that he might seek the presidency in 2024.